 - a.
 Cash Financial instruments that potentially subject the Organization to a concentration of credit risk include cash deposits.
 The Organization maintains its cash balances at two financial institutions located in New York City, which at times, may exceed federally insured limits.
 Interest bearing accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 in the aggregate.
 The Organization has not experienced any losses in such accounts. - b.
-Contributions For the years ended December 31, 2015 and 2014, approximately 10% and 11% of contributions respectively, were received from one donor.
+Contributions For each of the years ended December 31, 2016 and 2015, approximately 11% of contributions were received from one donor.